tim-st/go-minsearch/README.md

 `wikiindex -filename="dewiki-20190601-pages-articles.xml.bz2" -fullText -idLimit=1000 -noSync`

+creates an index file `dewiki-20190601-pages-articles.xml.bz2.idx` (file size: 3.00 GB; number segments: 13628084; avg number IDs per segment: 14.05).

 ### wikisearch

 `wikisearch` can print sorted search results of a query searched in an indexed file created by `wikiindex`.

+The ID in the search results is the page ID used by the MediaWiki (`hostname/w/index.php?curid=ID`).

 #### Search Example